 What is plasma cell leukaemia?

 Plasma cell leukaemia (PCL), also known as plasma cell myeloma, is a rare type of cancer characterised by unusually high levels of abnormal plasma cells in the blood.
-Similar to myeloma, PCL affects the plasma cells that are normally found in the bone marrow and form part of the immune system.
-In myeloma and PCL, the plasma cells become abnormal and multiply out of control.
+Plasma cell leukaemia is similar to myeloma, in the way it affects the plasma cells that are normally found in the bone marrow and form part of the immune system.
+In both myeloma and PCL, the plasma cells become abnormal and multiply out of control.

-Current treatments for PCL are the same as those used in myeloma and include drugs such as thalidomide, bortezomib (Velcade®) and lenalidomide (Revlimid®).
+Current treatments for plasma cell leukaemia are the same as those used in myeloma and include drugs such as thalidomide, bortezomib (Velcade®) and lenalidomide (Revlimid®).
 High-dose therapy and stem cell transplantation is generally offered to younger and/or fitter patients.
 Supportive treatment is important to help prevent or reduce the symptoms and complications of PCL.
 These may include pain-killers, blood transfusions and antibiotics.